 There are many things to consider when packing framed and unframed artwork for moving, so, it is advisable to hire a professional moving company to handle the task.

 Whether crystal, ceramic, or porcelain, decorative vases are often delicately fragile and sometimes very valuable.
 Because of their tall, elongated shapes, you should pack them in specialty boxes for optimal protection.

-To wrap your vase, set it gently on its side on a sheet of bubble wrap.
-Roll it until it's completely covered, and seal the seams securely with packing tape.
+In order to wrap your vase, place it gently on its side on a sheet of bubble wrap.
+Roll it until it's completely covered and seal the seams securely with packing tape.
 Make sure the top and bottom of the vase are thoroughly wrapped, protected and taped to hold the covering tightly in place.

 After wrapping your device in bubble wrap, the best packaging for transport is the original box.
 However, if you don't like to save everything and no longer have the store packaging, a sturdy moving carton will do.
 Be sure to secure tightly with packing tape and label "Fragile."

-While it offers optimal protection for our delicate items, plastic bubble wrap is no friend of the environment!
+While bubble wrap offers optimal protection for many delicate items, the plastic bubble wrap can harm the environment!
 If you are seeking a green alternative to shield your fragile belongings from damage during your move, try water-soluble bubble wrap.
 Unlike non-biodegradable plastic, you can simply dissolve it in water after unpacking, so no carbon footprint is left behind!